truckershitch/cncjs-pendant-gamepad/README.md

 ## Playstation Controller Setup ( general guide to connect hardware & setup )

 Here is what I have figured out so far for PS3 on Raspberry PI 3 w/ integrated bluetooth.
 The bellow just shows how to get PS3 controller connected.

+_cmidgley note:_ I recommend first getting the controller working on just USB, ignoring the entire Bluetooth setup.
+Once the controller works with cncjs, changing to Bluetooth (and back) won't cause any changes to the configuration and removes quite a bit of complexity when first getting this to work.
+Skip over the following and start at _Test Controller Connectivity_.

 ## Bluetooth Configuration